sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

 ## Conclusion

-I showed multiple code refactorings built around extract methods here.
+I showed multiple code refactors built around extract methods here.
 While I focused on refactoring out duplication in a test class here, I would use this same process in any non-test class.
 Again, most of the refactoring I did was extracting methods, extracting fields, and renaming to improve readability.
 Using a good IDE like IntelliJ, this process is actually very quick once you get practice with it.